Shreeramghimire/Salmon-Statistics/second_part.md

 ### 2. The Decision Rule (The "Line in the Sand")

 Once we have both numbers, the rule is brutally simple:
+> **If our observed t-statistic is MORE EXTREME than the t-critical value, we REJECT the null hypothesis.**

+Let's look at how this works in the two different scenarios.

+---